 Finally, the United States seems to have found a role for China to play in resolving the war in Afghanistan.
 As Washington now openly admits, stability in Pakistan is as crucial to winning the fight against extremism across the border as the war effort itself.
-Throughout the past several years, US military aid has been flowing into Pakistan with, it seems, limited result.
+Throughout the past several years, American military aid has been flowing into Pakistan with, it seems, limited result.
 Government buildings and local army headquarters are targets of attack every so many weeks still.
 Unmanned bombing against suspected Taliban hideouts has only helped to aggravate resentment against the American involvement in Pakistan; an involvement that the Pakistani government, also, has begun to question.

 The Pakistanis are understandably cautious.
 They feel that the Americans once left the region to its own devices — which in fact brought about the whole problem of the Taliban — and won’t hesitate to do so again.
 That fear is not entirely without foundation.
 Should the surge fail to do for Afghanistan what it did for Iraq, it is not unthinkable that NATO, perhaps including the United States, will abandon the war.
 Moreover, Pakistan is suspicious of Washington’s increasingly close ties with India: a good thing for Washington but not so good for Islamabad that just recently accused India once again of sponsoring terrorism against it.